imt-mobisyst/pkg-multibot/README.md

 # pkg-multibot

 This repository's goal is to study the **coordination of a robot fleet** using **ROS2**.
-We will study different architectures to achieve a specific scenario, and compare them based on different criteria.
+We will study different communication methods and architectures to achieve a specific scenario, and compare them based on different criteria.

 ## Scenario